 Any employee who accumulates two (2) hours or more of worktime between 10:00pm and 6:00am before a scheduled workday shall be eligible for fatigue pay and be subject to an adjustment to their work schedule the following day.
 This means the employee will take an equivalent number of hours off during the following scheduled workday to rest.
 In addition to granting the time off, TVMWD will pay the employee for the time taken off during that scheduled workday.
 The combination of fatigue time and time worked during the next scheduled workday will not exceed ten (10) hours.

-Example # 1: an employee who is scheduled to work Monday from 6:00am - 4:00pm and Tuesday from 6:00am - 4:00pm and is called in to work for additional hours on Monday from 10:00pm - 1:00am would log their hours as follows -
+Example # 1: an employee who is scheduled to work Monday from 6:00am - 4:00pm and Tuesday from 6:00am - 4:00pm and is called in to work for additional hours on Monday from TVMWD PERSONNEL MANUAL